 In late 2007 the existing Victorian building was modernised allowing us to transform the wonderful old building into a high quality resource area for staff and pupils with better storage facilities, upgraded technology, dedicated teaching spaces, modern toilet facilities for staff and a multi-purpose school hall.

-Sadly the amalgamation of the two schools and opening of our new school building meant the old Dunkirk School site closed.
-Opened in 1846 following the Courtney Uprising the school served the locality for 162 years.
 September 2008 saw the opening of our wonderful new 7-classroom extension.
 This exciting new facility includes a modern office/reception area, a large central area for small group working, a library, and new children's toilets.